 Booking online or with a travel agent doesn’t necessarily give you an advantage on the priority list when a flight is overbooked.
-Of course, the airline will always start with asking for volunteers.
+Of course, the airline will always start by asking for volunteers.

-In fact, you should consider these offers carefully, because they often come with flight vouchers or cash as a “thank you”.
+Consider these offers carefully because they often come with flight vouchers or cash as a “thank you.”

 The Hotel Will Always Ask for a Credit Card